A great way to preserve your fresh peaches is by freezing them. Freezing peaches lets you have those fresh summer peaches any time of the year.

 Freezing fresh peaches is a wonderful way to preserve their vibrant flavor and enjoy their juicy sweetness long after the peak of the harvest season.
 Whether you have an abundant supply of ripe peaches or want to stock up on this delightful fruit when it's in season, freezing them ensures you can relish their goodness all year round.

 In order to make those peaches last, you'll want to preserve them.
-You can preserve them by freezing the peaches or canning peaches.
+You can preserve them by freezing them or by canning peaches.

 We preserve peaches both ways every year.
 In order to freeze peaches, you need a deep freezer that doesn't have an auto-defrost.
 A deep freeze is usually a stand-alone upright or chest freezer that is set at 0° F.